Skip to content

 How would you fare against ransomware?

 Ransomware Cyber Attacks continue to plague businesses large and small to such a degree that it has prompted an open letter from the White house.
-Yet a recent survey of small business owners shows that only half of surveyed businesses feel prepared to respond in a timely manner to limit the impact of a cyber security incident and just 58% have a response plan that is ready for immediate action.
+Yet a survey of small business owners shows that only half of surveyed businesses feel prepared to respond in a timely manner to limit the impact of a cyber security incident and just 58% have a response plan that is ready for immediate action.

 As larger companies beef up their cyber security and cyber treat action plans more small businesses are finding themselves under attack.
 In fact 43% of cyber-attacks are thought to be against businesses with less than 250 employees, increased 424% since last year, demonstrating that being “too small” is not a defense against a cyber-attack and that small businesses may even be targeted due to their lack of priority when it comes to cyber security.